Installation & Deployment

 • Select the tier that fits your needs (or the Free Home Lab tier).

-• Check your Email: You will receive an email containing:
+• Check your Email: You will receive an email containing a link to your LemonSqueezy Order Portal.

 2. Browser Warnings (Keep File)